 - Vehicle Inspection (See the inspection here)

-Only a handful of larger luxury cars and SUVs qualify for the Uber Black service.
-The car has to be in excellent condition with black paint and a black interior.
+The vehicle requirements for Uber Black and SUV are much more restrictive than the vehicle requirements for other Uber services.
+Only a handful of larger luxury cars and SUVs qualify for Uber Black service.
+The vehicle also has to be in excellent condition, with black paint and a black interior.

 - Cadillac Escalade ESV

 - GMC Yukon XL

 - Lexus GS

 Model year requirements for Uber Black: 2012 – 2014 and up